 In 1987, Brian De Palma was not looking good at all.
-After the relative failures of Body Double (1984) and Wise Guys (1986), the director seemed to have lost his touch.
+After Body Double (1984) and Wise Guys (1986), two films you might call failures, the director seemed to have lost his touch.
 His next project didn’t look too promising either – an adaptation of an old TV show that had starred Robert Stack.
 Fortunately, The Untouchables turned out to be a masterpiece, De Palma’s best film.

 Richly emotional and exciting music

 Only the best are involved in the production.
 Giorgio Armani designed the gorgeous costumes, including the ironically white one which is worn by the murderous mobster Frank Nitti; Ennio Morricone wrote music that is both richly emotional and exciting and David Mamet filled his screenplay with dialogue that grabs your attention.
 Together with cinematographer Stephen H. Burum, De Palma staged a few scenes that are cinema at its most effective and brilliant.
 They include the one where Capone shockingly beats one of his minions to death with a baseball bat (apparently, that happened in real life), and the scene at the Union Station where a baby carriage accidentally starts rolling down the stairs in the middle of a shootout – an ingenious concept borrowed from Potemkin (1925).